nagasudhirpulla/taming_python/blog/skills/flask_api_endpoints.md

 * In the above example, the API endpoint listening to POST requests at the route `/sum` will extract the integers from POST request JSON body and send the results in a JSON response
 * For example, calling `localhost:50100/sum` with a POST request body of `{"x":1, "y":4}` will return a response `{"message": "sum of 1 and 4 is 5"}`
-* Request body cannot be set if the HTTP
+* Request body cannot be set for HTTP GET requests

 ### generate URLs to flask blueprint routes using "url_for"
 ```html